-I am a very experienced counsellor, specialising in gambling addiction, having first been a client.
+I am an experienced counsellor, specialising in gambling and other addiction, having first been a client.

 I have had first hand experience of drug and gambling addictions, as well as many other issues.
 I don't expect that my experiences were the same as yours, or that I know how you feel before you tell me, however many clients feel more comfortable talking with someone who has faced similar issues.

 My training has been in Integrative Counselling and CBT, however I have over 9,000 contact hours, and around 1,800 clients to date.
 Over 1000 gambling clients and those affected by someone else's gambling.